jmcvaughn/ansible-arch/README.md

 If required, substitute the playbook for your own or `server.yml`.
-Substitute `HOST` for the name of the system as defined in the `hosts` file and in the corresponding `host_vars/` file. `--ask-vault-pass` can be omitted if the playbook run does use any Vault-encrypted files.
+Substitute `HOST` for the name of the system as defined in the `hosts` file and in the corresponding `host_vars/` file. `--ask-vault-pass` can be omitted if the playbook run doesn't use any Vault-encrypted files.

 If running the `wifi` role for the first time, reboot the system to apply the configuration (or unload and reload the appropriate modules and start the